-At the time of opening my research of the eating quality of the people of Worthing had lead me to try out many of the trending haunts at the time, and there were at lot fewer than today.
+At the time of opening my research on the eating quality of the people of Worthing had to lead me to try out many of the trending haunts at the time, and there were a lot fewer stalls today.

-There seems to be more and more independent restaurants and niche bars opening all the time.
+There seem to be more and more independent restaurants and niche bars opening all the time.

 Such is the quality of cuisine and the sourcing of many unique drinks that I find it so hard to resist.

-There’s also a strong farmers market group that have developed a strong network and attend many events across the year.
+There’s also a strong farmers market group that has developed a strong network and attends many events across the year.

-Thousands gathered to watch Kenny take the stage on the Sunday afternoon much to the amusement of the previous act that had taken the stage the previous day to a much smaller crowd!
+Thousands gathered to watch Kenny take the stage on a Sunday afternoon much to the amusement of the previous act that had taken the stage the previous day to a much smaller crowd!

-There was a demonstration tent, which was at one end of a circle (well oblong) of food and drink stalls.
-The variety of stalls spanned from fresh tasty food from cuisines across the world to local artisan providers.
+There was a demonstration tent, which was at one end of a circle (well oblong) of food and drinks stalls.
+The variety of stalls spanned fresh tasty food from cuisines across the world to local artisan providers.